she-code-africa/SCAMP-Cohort6-Technical-Assessment/intermediate/devops.md

-# DevOps Technical Assesment
+# DevOps Technical Assessment

 **NOTE: PICK ANY OF THE FOLLOWING EXERCISES OF YOUR CHOICE**

 ## EXERCISE 1:

-- Create a  repository on Github called `SCAMP Assesment`
+- Create a  repository on Github called `SCAMP-C6 Assessment`

 - With a simple Web application in any of your preferred languages